-If you selected HTTP or FTP server, Deep Discovery Analyzer downloads the images first before importing into Virtual Analyzer.
-The process can only be canceled before the download completes.
+- If you selected HTTP or FTP server, Deep Discovery Analyzer downloads the images first before importing into Virtual Analyzer.
+The process can only be canceled before the download completes. - Deep Discovery Analyzer supports connection to a source HTTP server that complies with HTTP/1.0 or later.